R/distance_based_analysis.R

-distance_based_analysis.Rddistance_based_analysis: Identifies proteins/features that show a strong correlation between distance from a specified ROI's samples and protein/feature abundance differences between samples.
+distance_based_analysis.Rddistance_based_analysis: Identifies proteins/features that show a strong correlation between spatial distance (centroid based) from a specified ROI's samples and protein/feature abundance differences between samples.

 distance_based_analysis(